 • • •

 The hot sunny day then slowly turned to cloudy and it rained not long after.
-It was still drizzling when I saw few children ran happily to the bridge from the window outside of my room.
+It was still drizzling when I saw a few children ran happily to the bridge from the window outside of my room.
 They were standing in the middle of the bridge long enough before they eventually jumped one by one from the bridge.
-Chuckles, laughs, scream of excitement were the only thing that I could heard.
-I took deep breath seeing them jumping down but then I smiled.
-At least I was seeing kids which were not occupied with gadgets all the times.
+Chuckles, a scream of excitement was the only thing that I could hear.
+I took a deep breath seeing them jumping down but then I smiled.
+At least I was seeing kids who were not occupied with gadgets all the times.
 They were playing and having fun together.
 Something that I hardly to see anymore in a busy city.